pragmalingu/pragmalingu/docs/benchmarks/data-comparisson.md

 **Use Cases:**<br />Statistical Methods, Topic Clustering

 **Description:**<br /> This collection contains 423 articles from the TIME Magazine of the 1960's.
 With only 423 documents  it's a rather small data set.
-Problem with the labeling is once again, that the ID used in the relevance assesments aren't identical with the unique text numbers, that mark the start of a document.
+Problem with the labeling is once again, that the ID used in the relevance assessments aren't identical with the unique text numbers, that mark the start of a document.

 **Documents:**<br />`TIME.ALL` stores 423 documents, where the first one is labled as `*TEXT 017` and the last one `*TEXT 563`.
 Every document starts with a line that specifies text number, date and page number.
 After that line follow sentences of unlabled text.
 The example is shortend because the articles are quite long.